States we lend in

 Related: Who pays what closing costs?

 At Sammamish Mortgage, we have been serving the financing needs of home buyers and homeowners in Washington since 1992.
-We offer a variety of mortgage programs to borrowers across WA, OR, CO, and ID with flexible criteria.
+We offer a variety of mortgage programs to borrowers across Washington, Oregon, California, Colorado, and Idaho with flexible criteria.
 Please contact us if you have questions about getting a mortgage loan, or if you would like to receive a rate quote and cost estimate.

 Whether you’re buying a home or ready to refinance, our professionals can help.